skaffa/pulfrich-captcha/README.md

 In the 'captchas' folder are some examples

-Note: I used AI to help me realize this idea
+Note: I used AI to help me bringthis idea to life